MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        deletedCommentDocument: CommentObject, // the deleted comment object
+        deletedCommentDocument: CommentDocument, // the deleted comment object
-        newCommentsNumber: Number // the new up-to-date number of comments after the deleted comment
+        newCommentsCount: Number // the new up-to-date number of comments after the deleted comment
     }
     ```